-Course: AGRICULTURAL TECHNOLOGY - (Year 9 only)
+Course: AGRICULTURAL TECHNOLOGY

 Agricultural Technology builds on the knowledge, skills and experiences developed in the Technology (Mandatory) Years 7-8 Syllabus.

 Students will experience aspects of an agricultural lifestyle through direct contact with plants and animals and a variety of outside activities.
 They explore the many and varied career opportunities in agriculture and its related service industries.